michaelklishin/rabbit-hole/README.md

 ## Supported RabbitMQ Versions

- * RabbitMQ `3.7.x` is the primary target series
+ * RabbitMQ `3.8.x` is the primary target series
- * Most API functions would work against RabbitMQ `3.6.x` nodes or earlier but those releases are officially out of support
+ * Almost all API endpoints work against RabbitMQ `3.7.x` nodes but some metrics and stats may be missing

 All versions require [RabbitMQ Management UI plugin](https://www.rabbitmq.com/management.html) to be installed and enabled.